blockchainsllc/in3-server/README.md

 If an in3-node sends a wrong response to the clients, he can be convicted using two steps:

 Calling the `convict(uint _blockNumber, bytes32 _hash)` function with uses 2 parameters:
-* `_blockNumber` the blockNumber of the block with the wrong blockHash
+* `_blockNumber` the blockNumber of the block with the wrong blockhash
-* `_hash` a hash calculated using the formula `keccak256(wrong blockhash, msg.sender, v, r, s)`, i.e. hashing the wrongly provided blockHash, the sender of the convict-transaction and the signature paramters of the in3-node response the client received.
+* `_hash` a hash calculated using the formula `keccak256(wrong blockhash, msg.sender, v, r, s)`, i.e. hashing the wrongly provided blockhash, the sender of the convict-transaction and the signature paramters of the in3-node response the client received.

 After this transaction was mined, the user has to wait for at least 2 blocks until he can call `revealConvict(address _signer, bytes32 _blockhash, uint _blockNumber, uint8 _v, bytes32 _r,bytes32 _s)` with the parameters:
-* `_signer` the address of the in3 node that provided a wrong blockHash
+* `_signer` the address of the in3 node that provided a wrong blockhash
-* `_blockhash` the wrong blockHash
+* `_blockhash` the wrong blockhash
-* `_blockNumber` the blockNumber of block with the wrong blockHash
+* `_blockNumber` the blockNumber of block with the wrong blockhash
-* `_v` v of the signature with the wrong blockHash
+* `_v` v of the signature with the wrong blockhash
-* `_r` r of the signature with the wrong blockHash
+* `_r` r of the signature with the wrong blockhash
-* `_s` s of the signature with the wrong blockHash
+* `_s` s of the signature with the wrong blockhash

 If the wrongfully block was within the latest 256 blocks, there both functions can be called without further actions.
 Nevertheless, the NodeRegistry is also able to handle blocks that are older then this, thus cannot be found within the evm directly.
-For older blocks the blockHash has to be stored (and found) within the BlockHashRegistry.
+For older blocks the blockhash has to be stored (and found) within the BlockHashRegistry.

 If a node has been successfully convicted, 50% of the deposit will be transferred to the caller of the `revealConcict`-caller, the rest will be burned.
 In addition, the node will also be removed from the registry.